-Though it’s a bit heavy, the Black Diamond Expedition 3 is a reliable ski pole that won’t break the bank.
+This is my review of the Black Diamond Expedition 3.
+Though it’s a bit heavy, it is a reliable ski pole that won’t break the bank.
 It’s a bit sluggish but is still tough and has a simple, easy-to-operate design.

 - Best for: Skiers who need an affordable-yet-solid pole that can stand up to tougher conditions.